She Shall Have Murder

 She Shall Have Murder is a 1950 British drama film directed by Daniel Birt and starring Rosamund John, Derrick De Marney and Felix Aylmer.
+It was written by Allan MacKinnon based on the 1949 novel of the same title by Delano Ames.
 The screenplay concerns a law office clerk who becomes a detective.
+It was co-financed by the Woolf brothers.

 Premise

 A law office clerk who aspires to be a crime writer, turns into a detective when someone at her work is murdered.